rydmike/rydmike.github.io/blog_flutter_linting.md

 Answering this question recently got a lot easier.
 First, both the package [Effective Dart](https://pub.dev/packages/effective_dart) and [Pedantic](https://pub.dev/packages/pedantic) have been deprecated.
 For a new project I do not recommend them anymore.
-Pedantic was from Google, despite its name, it was not very strict nor pedantic.
+Pedantic was from Google mostly for internal use.
+Despite its name, it was not very strict nor pedantic, more like a minimum set they could agree on internally for Dart projects.

-Dart and Flutter teams recently launched two new lint packages, let us take a look at them.
+Starting from Flutter 2.5.0 Dart and Flutter teams launched two new lint packages that are used as default when you make a new Flutter package.
+Let us take a look at them.

 ### Lints
 The first one is called [Lints](https://pub.dev/packages/lints).